thomasjsn/StdoutBlogPostIndex/README.md

 **May 2020**
 * More blogs posts
 * And stuff

+> This extension is a work in progress!

 ## Installation
 * Clone this repository in s directory called `StdoutBlogPostIndex` in your `extensions/` folder.